topaklihuseyin/CMSSW/README.md

 - how the events are filtered within each path, and
 - how the paths are connected to the output files

+Unlike the previous event processing frameworks, cmsRun is extremely lightweight: only the required modules are dynamically loaded at the beginning of the job.

 ## Data Model